ZacharySoo01/Quantifying-Uncertainty-in-LLMs-for-Medicine/README.md

 python semantic_uncertainty/generate_answers.py --model_name=phi-2 --dataset=pubmedqa
 python semantic_uncertainty/generate_answers.py --model_name=gemma-2b --dataset=pubmedqa
 ```
 When script is running, it will prompt for a wandb api key.
-Choose option 2 and enter in the api key, and it will run.
+Choose option 2 and enter in your api key, and the script will continue to run.

 3) Results will be tracked in wandb